Joe Mooney builds his own welding cart with the help of the Forney 190 MP.

 After you finish the mainframe, you can begin creating a tool box out of galvanized steel for the second shelf of the cart.
 This box can also act as a drawer.

 *It is not generally recommended to weld with galvanized metal due to the toxic fumes it releases.
-Joe suggests using regular sheet steel and paint it later.
+Joe suggests using regular sheet steel and painting it later.

 Now, grab your expanded metal and begin creating the bottom of drawer/tool box.
 You will be adding wheels to make it a sliding option.